yamaton/vscode-h2o/README.md

-## Security and Sandboxing
+## Security with sandboxing

-When this extension sees an unregistered command, it runs the command with options `--help`, `-help`, `help`, `-h` to get the command information.
-This may trigger harm in a bare environment if there are untrusted programs.
-To keep your system safe, this extension executes a command in a sandbox environment if available; i.e. a malicious program cannot access your network or filesystems in the sandbox.
+When this extension sees an unregistered command, it runs the command in the background with options `--help` to get the command information.
+This may trigger harm if you have untrusted programs locally.
+To keep your system safe, this extension executes a command in a sandbox environment if available; i.e. program cannot access your network or filesystems.

-* If you are on macOS, you're just fine; this extension uses the built-in program.
+* In macOS, our program always runs in a sandbox using `sandbox-exec`.
-* If you are on **Linux or WSL** (Windows Subsystem for Linux), please install **[bubblewrap](https://wiki.archlinux.org/title/Bubblewrap)**.
-This extension uses it automatically if installed.
+* In **Linux or WSL** (Windows Subsystem for Linux), consider installing **[bubblewrap](https://wiki.archlinux.org/title/Bubblewrap)**.
+This extension uses it automatically if available.

 ## Trouble Shooting